XingFramework/xing-book/concepts/backend/paged_lists.md

 # Serializers

-I know you were dreading having to write a whole new serializer, when you just finished the `FleaSerializer.` Never fear!
-These are easy.
+There are two extra serializers to write to complete the paged list.
+They're very simple:

 ```
 class FleaIndexSerializer < Xing::Serializers::PagedIndex